-- 1. All complaints will be referred to our holding company's Chief Operating Officer (COO).
+- 1. All complaints will be referred to our holding company's Chief Operating Officer.
 You will receive her contact details as well as those of any team members who will be involved in resolving your complaint. - 2.
-We will acknowledge receipt of your complaint as soon as possible (within 48 hours) and will record it in our Complaints Register (see Annexure A). - 3.
-We will categorise reportable complaints in accordance with the following minimum categories, complaints relating to: - i) Fees, premiums or other charges; - ii) Information provided to clients - iii) Performance of financial service - iv) Premium/investment contribution collection - v) Redemption of investments - vi) Complaints handling process - 4.
-We will keep all records for at least five years. - 5.
-We will identify and consider all the issues you raise and will submit any additional questions to you in writing or telephonically. - 6.
-We will try our best to resolve your complaint immediately. - 7.
-If this is not possible, we will investigate further as thoroughly and quickly as we can. - 8.
+We will acknowledge receipt of your complaint as soon as possible and will record it in our Complaints Register (see Annexure A).
+We will keep all records for at least five years. - 3.
+We will identify and consider all the issues you raise and will submit any additional questions to you in writing or telephonically. - 4.
+We will try our best to resolve your complaint immediately. - 5.
+If this is not possible, we will investigate further as thoroughly and quickly as we can. - 6.
 We will remain transparent throughout our investigation and will give you feedback every three business days.
-If your complaint remains unresolved, we will provide a progress report after three weeks. - 9.
-If the person handling your complaint cannot reach an agreement with you within seven business days, the complaint will be escalated to our holding company's Executive committee for immediate attention.
-The committee will aim to resolve it within three weeks from when it was originally submitted by you. - 10.
-If the Executive committee needs further information, we will agree a reasonable amended timeframe with you. - 11.
-We will communicate the findings and resolution of the investigation with you in writing and will also record this in our Complaints Register. - 12.
+If your complaint remains unresolved, we will provide a progress report after three weeks.

+- 7. If the person handling your complaint cannot reach an agreement with you within seven business days, the complaint will be escalated to our holding Company's Executive Committee for immediate attention.
+The committee will seek to resolve it within three weeks from when it was submitted. - 8.
+If the Executive Committee needs further information, we will agree a reasonable amended timeframe with you. - 9.
+We will communicate the findings and resolution of the investigation with you in writing and will also record this in our Complaints Register. - 10.
 If the complaint is resolved in your favour, we will immediately offer a full and appropriate level of redress.

-Unresolved Complaints
+Unresolved complaints